fatih-sivgin/coding-challenge/backend/README.md

 - Setup global exception handling for bad requests to match to the given api specification
 - Setup security with an authorization-service providing JWT
+- Set frontend url as a config in application.properties
+- Setup logging

 ## Links